section-engineering-education/engineering-education/articles/understanding-node-js-async-control-flows/index.md

 A collection of functions will be the first argument to the `async.parallel`.
 Each function is passed to a callback.
 The callback will be called on tasks completion.

 The `async.parallel` second argument will return the results of all the functions passed as `tasks`.
 The final callback returns an array if the asynchronous functions passed on the first argument are arrays.
-Else, an object result will be invoked if the object properties were declared.
+Otherwise, an object result will be invoked if the object properties were declared.

 Example of `async.parallel` array.